solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 **Cons**

--   OS and middle-ware administration costs
+-   OS and middleware administration costs

 ### Containers

 While much more lightweight, containers are similar to VMs and can be started and stopped in a few seconds.
-Containers also offer tremendous portability, which makes them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
+Containers also offer tremendous portability, making them ideal for developing an application locally on a development machine and then hosting it in the cloud, in test, and later in production.
 Containers can even run on-premises or in other clouds.
 This is possible because the environment that is used on